GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

 <h1 class="text-center">You don't know where your interest lies, COI...</h1>

-But how can companies be linked to specific articles based on the COI statement?
-By applying a text processing model, we identified 121 companies and organizations with a significant presence in the publications under analysis.
+But <strong>how can companies be linked to specific articles based on the COI statement?</strong> By applying a text processing model, we identified 121 companies and organizations with a significant presence in the publications under analysis.

 immg

 We were able to distinguish two classes of articles: on one side, those whose COI statement did not mention any company; on the other, those that did include one or more companies.

-As shown in the chart below, the number of the latter—articles that explicitly mention a company in their COI—has grown steadily over the observed period, rising from about 10,000 in 2017 to nearly 35,000 in 2024.
+As shown in the chart below, the number of the latter—articles that explicitly mention a company in their COI—has grown steadily over the observed period, <strong>rising from about 10,000 in 2017 to nearly 35,000 in 2024</strong>.
 This increase may reflect the gradual adoption of this new PubMed feature.

 <div style="height: 400px; width: 100%;">
   <iframe